olemathias/techonline-servers/doc/readme.md

 ## 2.2 Pre-configured
 For convenience, the following is set up:
-1. The server is installed with Debian 10, the management network (eth0) is configued and listening on ssh.
+1. The server is installed with Debian 10, the management network (eth0) is configured and listening on ssh.
 2. IP address for ens19 is already configured (10.XX.XX.2).
 3. A local user is already configured.
 Username and password will be provided in our portal.
 You are free to add other users, change the password and/or add a ssh-key.
 Use sudo for root access.
 4. Get the ip address for ens19 with `ifconfig ens19 | grep inet | grep netmask`

 ## 2.8 IP-plan
-All instances will automaticly be allocated an /24 IPv4 network for the task.
+All instances will automatically be allocated an /24 IPv4 network for the task.
 See the `ens19` interface for what subnet you got.
 IPv6 is not needed for this task.

 IPv4: For management the server is placed in 10.129.1.0/24 and all traffic to and from the server is NAT'ed behind 185.80.182.120.
 Only SSH traffic on allocated port is allowed in.
 IPv6: You will get a public IPv6 address.